 A tire with dry rot is more prone to hydroplaning, especially in the winter months when your tires need to be in the best shape to get a grip onto the road.

 Tires that have good thread dept but are showing signs of dry rotting are not safe for driving.
 It is bad if your tires are cracking.
-Many people think that a tire is good for driving as long as it has good thread depth.
+Many people think that a tire is good for driving as long as it has good tread depth.
 This is wrong because dry rotting can occur even on tires that don’t have a lot of miles on them.

 So, the tires can both have a decent thread, but also dry rot on them.
-There is really not a tool that can check which tire with dry rot is safe for driving.
+There is really no tool that can check which tire with dry rot is safe for driving.
 So, since safety is in question, it is best if you just change the tires that have dry rot on them.

 How Long Does it Take For Tires To Dry Rot?